Xiransun39413/myfinalprojectBIA6313/README.md

 # myfinalprojectBIA6313
-This is my final project for BIA6313
+This is my final project and first GitHub repository.